 Classification: ghost town

-The town was surveyed by Alexander Parker in 1799 & named after him despite the fact that his brother Thomas Parker actually owned the land.
-Most of the residents moved a few years later to a nearby area they called Bonneyfiddle which was on higher ground & a lot less prone to flooding.
+The town was surveyed by Alexander Parker in 1799 & named after him, despite the fact that his brother Thomas Parker actually owned the land.
+Most of the residents moved a few years later to a nearby area they called Bonneyfiddle, which was on higher ground & a lot less prone to flooding.
 In 1803 Bonneyfiddle was annexed into the faster growing town of Portsmouth which later became the county seat.
-Unfortunately there's no known remnants left from the original town but Portsmouth still has it's Bonneyfiddle Historic District which is centered around the intersection of Rt.
-73 & U.S. Rt.
-23.
+Unfortunately there are no known remnants left from the original town of Alexandria, but that area still goes by the same name for census purposes & Portsmouth has its Bonneyfiddle Historic District which is centered around the intersection of US 23 & SR 73.